ArashAnalyst/data_analysis_portfolio/5_avocado_price/README.md

-This is the fifth dataset analysed by me After passing Google Data Analytics Certificate in May 2022.
+This is the fifth dataset analysed by me After passing Google Data Analytics Certificate in April 2022.

 Avocado Price -- Comparing avocado average, simple moving average and exponential weighted average price values.
 Categorizing delay data and labelling it.
 Plotting results with help of subplots and interactive Plotly plots.